Easily Switch Between Product Types

 Chart and Add-on

-- What Should I Do If the nginx-ingress Add-on Fails to Be Installed on a Cluster and Remains in the Creating State?
+- What Should I Do If the NGINX Ingress Controller Add-on Fails to Be Installed in a Cluster and Remains in the Creating State?

 - What Should I Do If a Chart Release Cannot Be Deleted Because the Chart Format Is Incorrect?